kuzzleio/computed-fields-plugin/README.md

 }
 ```

-you could have a computed field `fullname` defined as `"${name} ${surname}"` and whose value would be `"Michael Romeo"` for previous exemple.
+you could have a computed field `fullname` defined as `"${name} ${surname}"` and whose value would be `"Michael Romeo"`.

-The computed fileds are ensted in a `_computedFields` object to avoid collision with document fields, so the final document will be:
+The computed fileds are stored in a `_computedFields` object to avoid collision with document fields, so the final document will be:

 ```json
 {